devfreebooks/devfreebooks.github.io/README.md

       "lang": "EN", // book language.
 Ex.: EN, PT-BR, ES "publish": true, // Publish to devfreebooks site "url": "book's url to download",
-      "published_at": "20150202" // Current publish date in format YYYYMMDD
+      "added_at": "20150202" // Current date you added this book in format YYYYMMDD }
-    }
   ]
 },